AmraniCh/vanilla-filemanager/README.md

 * Fewer http requests, as svgs are part of the DOM no need for another http request, unlike icon fonts.

+# IE Compatibility

+In regard to support some legacy browsers like IE9, we use polyfills to mimic the functionality of some js methods, however the template working just fine in IE9 and above.

+# Contribution

+If you find some bugs or you have some suggestions to improve this project, or just you want to improve and practice you skills in javascript and sass then this is a good place to, take a lock in `TODO.md`, there is a lot of things to improve and features to add, however if you want to contribute fork the repo and send a pull request with your feature to add, thank you!.